-We are a group of young professionals and community leaders located in the greater Milwaukee area united in the belief that free markets, entrepreneurship, individual initiative, limited and efficient government and educational opportunity are the keys to economic prosperity and human dignity.
+Conservative Young Professionals of Milwaukee is a group of young professionals and community leaders located in the greater Milwaukee area.
+We believe that free markets, entrepreneurship, individual initiative, limited and efficient government, and educational opportunity are the keys to economic prosperity and human dignity.

 Our common principles unite us.
 All are welcome!
 Please check this page for future events and join our email list or like us on Facebook to stay in touch.

 "How I Built My Business" series continues with Guest Paul Sweeney of PS Capital Partners on Wednesday, March 29, 2017